Email subscription form header

 • Large rimmed baking sheet

-Step #1.
-Place the top oven rack in the second position from top and set the broiler into high heat.
+#1.
+Place the top oven rack in the second position from the top and set the broiler to high heat.
 Line a large, rimmed baking sheet with aluminum foil and set it aside.

-Step #3.
-Place the baking sheet under the preheated broiler for 5-6 minutes, or until the top of the corn is slightly charred.
+#3.
+Place the baking sheet under the preheated broiler for 5-6 minutes or until the top of the corn is slightly charred.

 Charred Mexican Street Corn

-Remove from oven and carefully rotate the corn one-third of the way around before placing under the broiler again.
+Remove from oven and carefully rotate the corn one-third of the way around before placing it under the broiler again.
 Broil for another 5-6 minutes, then rotate and broil for another 5-6 minutes.
-(Total cook time should be 15-18 minutes)
+(Note: Total cooking time should be 15-18 minutes)

-Step #4.
-While the corn under the broiler, prepare the taco seasoning by combining all ingredients in a small bowl.
+#4.
+While the corn is under the broiler, prepare the taco seasoning by combining all ingredients in a small bowl.
 Stir to combine and set aside.

-Step #5.
-Combine the Mexican crema (or sour cream), mayonnaise, and two tablespoons chopped cilantro in a medium bowl.
-Add one tablespoon taco seasoning and stir to combine.
+#5.
+Combine the Mexican crema (or sour cream), mayonnaise, and two tablespoons of chopped cilantro in a medium bowl.
+Add one tablespoon of taco seasoning and stir to combine.
 Set aside.

 Broiled street corn